 - Fairly expensive

-- Lower resolution than other options
+- Lower resolution than the Z7 II

 We will now use this to look at the best models, the most successful brands, and how mirrorless and DSLRs cameras compare for astrophotography.